EyeMoveTechnologies/QuantumWheelchair_QLogic2_Interface/README.md

 The _arduino\_controller_ folder contains our simplified Arduino code.
 This should provide a helpful starting point if you want to use an Arduino for controlling it.

-The scripts folder has our laptop-side of the USB serial communication.
+The scripts folder has our laptop-side of the USB serial communication and a basic keyboard operation script.